Tariq-Mehmood-Malik/Kubernetes/final-assingment.md

 - Our **dev** cluster should have 2 Deployments named **web-test** & **app** along with a POD of **mongo** database.
 - Both deployments should be locally available which means we need to create service for each deployemnt with type **`NodePort`** and we need to create Network Policy to ensure that DB pod is only talk with app deployment.
 - Our DB pod should use Volume for its data storage with recycle policy.
-- Our web-test deployment should use simple webpage with **env** variable, we will use env as volume and attached it to our web container.
+- Our web-test deployment should use simple webpage with **env** variable, we will use ConfigMap for index.html as volume and attached it to our web container.
 - After that we have to recreate at same setup for **prod** in this step we use multiple K8s features & resources and also follows best practices to make our cluster more optimized and resilliant.

 ---